-One of the reasons for the popularity of NQDC Plans is flexibility in design - being able to design a Plan to meet the specific objectives of the Plan Sponsor and individual participants.
+One of the reasons for the popularity of NQDC plans is flexibility in design - being able to design a plan to meet the specific objectives of the plan sponsor and individual participants.
 Although regulations have placed some limitations on plan design, there remains enough room for creativity.
-For instance, a NQDC Plan designed to "look and feel" like a 401(k) plan could still be established that would be more flexible than a traditional Qualified Plan.
-The NQDC Plan could permit the deferral of salary, bonus, or fees and allow participants a distinct set of deemed investment options and distribution choices for each deferral source.
+For instance, a NQDC plan designed to "look and feel" like a 401(k) plan could still be established that would be more flexible than a traditional qualified plan.
+The NQDC plan could permit the deferral of salary, bonus, or fees, and allow participants a distinct set of deemed investment options and distribution choices for each deferral source.
 In addition, each year's deferral could be associated with its own vesting schedule (commonly called "class year vesting," a feature no longer permitted in 401(k) plans).
-Although regulations require the selection of a "time and form" of payment at the time of deferral, the regulations permit the modification of the time and/or form, if certain conditions are met.
-Unlike a "Qualified" 401(k) plan, a 401(k) "look-a-like" plan may allow for in-service distributions.
-Defined benefit plans are also getting a second look, especially in situations where the participants do not have a lot of investment risk tolerance, where the accumulation window is less than 10 years, or where participants would rather bargain for the guaranteed benefits of a defined benefit plan in lieu of salary or bonus increases and the complexity of account balance plans.
+Although regulations require the selection of a time and form of payment at the time of deferral, the regulations permit the modification of the time and/or form, if certain conditions are met.
+A nonqualified 401(k) "lookalike" plan typically allows the participant to select a year or an age for in-service distributions under any circumstances.

+Qualified 401(k) plans may provide non-hardship, in-service distributions only after meeting certain conditions (typically attaining age 591⁄2).
+Defined benefit plans are also getting a second look especially in situations where the participants do not have a lot of investment risk tolerance, where the accumulation window is less than 10 years, or where participants would rather bargain for the guaranteed benefits of a defined benefit plan in lieu of salary or bonus increases and the complexity of account balance plans.